 How come he changes like that?
 He sways from stupid brat to funny friend?
 Why is my heart beating so fast when he’s talking to me?
 I feel tingly all over and I feel jittery and warm and special and I simply cannot stop smiling.
 Am I in love?

-Later that night, when all the kids are all partied out and sleeping on the floor…
+Later that night, when all the kids are all partied out and soundly asleep in their sleeping bags on the floor…

 … a menacing silhouette approaches the Cove.